rogdooley/OSEP-Code-And-Notes/Notes/Modules/04 Client Side Code Execution with Windows Script Host.md

 However, depending on how the PowerShell script is structured, AMSI might still intercept and scan portions of the PowerShell code.
 Some advanced offensive techniques attempt to **patch AMSI** in-memory (using tools like **AMSI bypasses**) before performing reflective loading.

 ---

-## TO DO:
-- Using what we have learned in these two modules, modify the C# and PowerShell code and use this technique from within a Word macro.
-Remember that Word runs as a 32-bit process.